UPDATED: MARCH 15, 2023 | 2 MIN READ

-The average 16-year-old pays an annual premium of $6,034 compared to the national average of $1,529 across all ages.
+The average 16-year-old pays an annual premium of around $6,000, or about $500 per month.
 Insurance providers consider teen drivers to be high-risk as they are more likely to get citations or cause an accident.

 But there are many ways that young drivers save on car insurance rates to help with the cost of premiums.
 We’re here to walk you through obtaining car insurance for your 16-year-old.

 How much is car insurance for teen drivers?